-Equities composing the Portfolio will be selected by a proprietary methodology designed by the Management Company (the "Methodology") which relies on a financial analysis combined with a non-financial analysis that ranks the instruments of the Investment Universe based on a combination of ESG (Environmental, Social, Governance) criteria.
+Equities composing the Portfolio will be selected by a proprietary methodology designed by the Investment Manager (the "Methodology") which relies on a financial analysis combined with a non-financial analysis that ranks the instruments of the Investment Universe based on a combination of ESG (Environmental, Social, Governance) criteria.
+Among equities composing the Portfolio, some are denominated in foreign currencies (i.e., not denominated in euros) and, the exposure of the Sub-Fund to each foreign-currency denominated equities will be hedged against the Euro.

-Within the Investment Universe, equities composing the Portfolio will be selected primarily according to their ESG rating, based on a best-in-universe approach.
-In order to do so, equities of the Investment Universe will be ranked using MSCI ESG rating methodology which identifies ESG material risks and opportunities for each industry through a quantitative model that looks at ranges and average values for each industry for externalized impacts such as carbon intensity, water intensity, and injury rates.
-For more information on MSCI ESG rating methodology, please refer to: http://www.msci.com.
+Within the Investment Universe, equities composing the Portfolio will be selected according to the Investment Manager's ESG rating, based on a best-in-universe approach.
+In order to do so, equities of the Investment Universe will be ranked using the Investment Manager's rating methodology which is quantified through four main criteria: